ni/measurement-plugin-integration-example-python/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/measurement-plugin-integration-example-python/blob/main/LICENSE)
-for details about how Measurement Plugin Integration- Example Python is licensed.
+for details about how Measurement Plugin Integration - Example Python is licensed.